 Next, it’s time to craft the brand strategy.
 To put it simply, this helps you identify where you want to reach with your brand in the short and long term.
 Once you have your destination or goal in mind, it becomes easier to streamline all efforts in that direction.

 For example, for a young brand, the goal might be to start breaking even in a couple of years.
 Sales then, is of utmost importance.
-But without a proper strategy, their efforts might involve endless ads and communications across multiple platforms, urging people to ‘Buy Now’.
+But without a proper brand building strategy, their efforts might involve endless ads and communications across multiple platforms, urging people to ‘Buy Now’.
 Effort-intensive, expensive – and ultimately ineffective.

 A well-designed strategy on the other hand, will focus on creating awareness first, then building credibility to gain the trust of the audience and only then providing motivation to purchase the product through offers, discounts etc.